A taste of home: 7 Filipino restaurants to explore in NYC during Fashion Week

 4. Lahi

-Located in the heart of Elmhurst, Queens, Lahi offers a fresh perspective on Filipino cuisine, blending traditional dishes with contemporary flair.
+Located in Elmhurst, Queens, Lahi offers a fresh perspective on Filipino cuisine, blending traditional dishes with contemporary flair.
 The menu features a creative take on Filipino staples, such as the crispy dinuguan, a fusion of pork-blood stew and lechon kawali that delivers both rich flavors and a satisfying crunch.
 The sisig baboy, a sizzling dish made with crispy pork belly and onions prepared two ways—caramelized for sweetness and raw for added bite—has quickly become a fan favorite.
 Lahi is a great spot to enjoy a meal that feels both familiar and new, perfect for a break from the city’s bustle.

 5. Mama Fina’s